HassanMalaabeh/eJPT_notes/PROTOCOLS_AND_SERVICES_REORGANIZED.md

 This outline lists each unique topic once and notes every module where it appears.
 Sections are grouped by their primary training module, with cross-references to any additional contexts that also cover the topic.

+### How to Use This Outline

+- **Topic** lists the specific protocol, service, or technique as it appears in the curriculum.
+- **Primary Lesson Path** shows the canonical learning path to reach that lesson within the eJPT notes hierarchy.
+- **Additional Contexts** highlights other modules that reinforce the same topic.
+Multiple contexts are separated by line breaks, and an em dash (—) indicates that no additional coverage exists outside the primary path.

 ## Assessment Methodologies

 ### Footprinting & Scanning